hafizpatwary/Microservices/README.md

 * Create a service ortiented web-application, that is comprised of at least four services.
 Each service must have two different implementation that can be swapped between them without disrupting the user experience.
 * Build a CI pipeline using Jenkins that automatically updates and deploys the web-app when source code is updated.
-* Create ansible playbook to automate configuation of resourese (VMs) required for this project
+* Create ansible playbook to automate configuation of resources (VMs) required for this project

 ## Solution

 For my web application I decided to create a quiz game.
-The app presents the user a randomly generated flag, where the user has to guess which country doesthe flag belong to based on a multiple choice question.
+The app presents the user a randomly generated flag, where the user has to guess which country the flag belongs to based on a multiple choice question.
-If the country that belongs to the flag is guessed correctly, the user is rewarded with a voucher for a plane ticket.
+If the user guesses correctly, the user is rewarded with a voucher for a plane ticket.
 <a name="architecture"></a>
 ### Architecture
-To create the app, the service were as follow:
+To create the app, the services architecture is shown below:
 <a name="microservices"></a>
 <img src="/Documentation/microservice_architecture.png" alt="Microservice architecture" />

 #### Country generator service:
-   * This service essentianlly genearates the question that will be shown on the frontend.
-To create the multiple choice question, it generates a random list of unique countires from a josn file.
-Once the selection has been done, it parses a json package with the countires and a flag from one of those countries.
+   * This service essentially generates the question that will be shown on the frontend.
+To create the multiple choice question, it generates a random list of unique countires from a json file.
+Once the selection has been done, it parses a json package with the countries and a flag from one of those countries.

 #### Temperature api service:
   * This service selects a random city from a list of cities and makes an api call to openweathermap.com to get the current temperature.
-The repsponse is decoded and then parsed to the desired JSON format to be used by service 4.
+The response is decoded and then parsed to the desired JSON format to be used by service 4.

 #### Voucher generator service:
   * Combines the JSON objects recieved from service 2 and 3 with some logic to create a voucher.
-The current logic set is to genereate a prize based on number of options, set in the quiz, and the current weather.
+The current logic set is to generate a prize based on number of options, set in the quiz, and the current weather.

 #### Frontend service:
-  * This is the service that the user will be intercating with.
-The frontend uses the country service to retieve the flag quiz.
+  * This is the service that the user will be interacting with.
+The frontend uses the country service to retrieve the flag quiz.
 Upon submission of quiz, if the answer is correct, the forntend then proceeds to make a get request to the voucher service to reward the user.
-Addionally it also perist some data to an SQL database, such as the response of the user to the question and user's email address used to retrieve the voucher.
+Additionally it also persist some data to an SQL database, such as the response of the user to the question and user's email address used to retrieve the voucher.
 <a name="erd"></a>
 ### Entity Relationship Diagrams
 ![Entity RelationShip diagram](/Documentation/database_architecture.png)

 Altough having an entity relationship diagram was not a requirement for this project, it was useful to revise some database concepts and practice SQLAlchemy's syntax.
-The tables above are used by the frontend to store the answer to the quiz given by the user and email address given to retrieve voucher.
+The tables above are used by the frontend to store the answer to the quiz given by the user and email address given to retrieve the voucher.

 <a name="risks" ></a>
 ## Risk Assessment